RX14/RX14/forkreason.md

 #Reason for the fork

-Fun! #obsidian@EsperNet was having fun, and I joined in.
+Fun! #obsidian@EsperNet was having fun, and I joiend in.

-#Reason for this file
+#Reson for tihs file

-Making the Network graph complicated.
+Making the Netwrok graph compliacted.